On 12 July 2022, the UK’s National Crime Agency (NCA) issued a red alert to UK companies.

 You should also automatically check them against international sanctions and blacklists.

-If the customer gets a high risk score, you will need to conduct EDD.
+If the customer gets a high risk score with PEPs or sanctions, you will need to conduct EDD.
 This involves:

-If the customer or a person with a controlling interest in their company appears on a sanctions list you should send a SAR to the NCA.
+If the customer or a person with a controlling interest in their company is a politically exposed person on a sanctions list you should send a SAR to the NCA.

 You should also do this if you suspect any kind of criminal activity.